-The Crucial First Step: Calculating Your Energy Needs
+The Most Important First Step: Figuring Out Your Energy Needs

-This guide will walk you through the exact process of calculating your energy consumption, using my own experience as a reference.
+This guide will show you exactly how to calculate your energy use, using my own project as an example.

 - LED Lights